 Many new Dipont teachers are also new to teaching in China.
 Therefore, much of the support they require, particularly at the start of the school year, is around adapting to the teaching environment here.
 Most students in our centers have extremely high expectations of their teachers, they are high achievers and want to know that their teacher knows their subject.
-Any new teacher into this environment needs to firmly establish their expertise and gain the respect and trust of their students.
+Any new teacher in this environment needs to firmly establish their expertise and gain the respect and trust of their students.
 Sometimes new teachers struggle with the high ability level of the students or the pressure to cover the curriculum.

 What advice do you tend to give in this situation?

 We generally advise that a teacher start with quite a traditional teaching approach initially.
 Chinese students are more used to this.
 Once students gain confidence in your teaching and knowledge, you can then start varying your approach or trying interesting different methods.
 And, of course, any new teacher coming into this environment needs to really read up on the curriculum.
-They need be ready and prepared to answer questions from high level students who want to succeed.
+They need to be ready and prepared to answer questions from high-level students who want to succeed.

-As well as doing mini lesson observations as part of the probation process for new teachers, we work with the center principals to schedule observations for every teacher across the Dipont network.
+As well as doing mini-lesson observations as part of the probation process for new teachers, we work with the center principals to schedule observations for every teacher across the Dipont network.
 This is an important part of teachers’ professional development and helps us to work with teaching staff and center principals to address issues or challenges,

 give support where needed and highlight good practice to be shared with other teachers.

-The SAQM team also offers a lot of training and development initiatives doesn’t it?
+The SAQM team also offers a lot of training and development initiatives, doesn’t it?